-When not used over an extended period (weeks), switch off the Field PG and remove the battery (see Section 3.3).
+When not used over an extended period (> one week), switch off the Field PG P4 and remove the battery (see Section 3.3).

-The red battery LED and an acoustic warning sounds to warn of pending total discharge (see Section 3.3)
+The battery LED lights red to warn of pending total discharge (see Section 3.3)

 Please note that you must disconnect the power cord to separate the device totally from mains.